Meet criminal justice administration alumnus, Chris Ingram, director of the halfway house programs at Gateway Rehab.

 - Economics of the Criminal Justice System

-Are you interested in earning both a Bachelor of Science degree and Master of Science degree in criminal justice in just five years?
-Learn more about the five-year combined B.S./M.S. criminal justice program.
+Are you interested in earning both a bachelor's degree and master's degree in criminal justice in just five years?
+Learn more about our five-year combined bachelor's and master's in criminal justice program.